lbiard/predation_sociality_birds/README.md

 ## SHARING/ACCESS INFORMATION

-1. Licenses/restrictions placed on the data: CC-BY 4.0
+1. Licenses/restrictions placed on the data: CC0

 2. Links to publications that cite or use the data: ADD preprint / paper link